betaglot/plantabeta/docs/tutorial/TutorialOverview.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

 - Documentation to play the (game == simulation == PlanterExperience)
 - Documentation for the game is also documentation for the job
 - Knowledge Gaps are the low hanging fruit of PutPlant education
 - Every minute counts
 - Simulate the job with Test coded in Python.
 Use Voronoi and other algorithms to check answers
 - The most simple test is multiple choice naming test
-    - Gif of the PlanterMoto
+    - Gif of the PlanterMove
     - Image of Tools
     - Name all the objects